-In an effort to improve the performance for all students including low achieving or at risk of retention, Alliance Leichtman-Levine monitors student performance and progress of these students throughout the year.
-Data is accessible at the student- and subgroup-levels; through school leaders, school grade level teacher and administrator teams and classroom teachers monitor standards and student achievement in order to identify all students earning below a grade of C, flagging students at risk based on interim assessments, grades, and/or credit deficiencies.
+In an effort to improve the performance for all students including low achieving or at risk of retention, PBS-HSA monitors student performance and progress of these students throughout the year.
+Data is accessible at the student- and subgroup-levels; through school leaders, school leadership teams, which consist of department and grade level chairs, and classroom teachers monitor standards and student achievement in order to identify all students earning below a grade of C, flagging students at risk based on interim assessments, grades, and/or credit deficiencies.
 Advisory teachers review student data/progress reports of each of their advisory students.
 Parents review and sign 5-week progress and 10 week-report cards.
 The following takes place for those specifically identified as low achieving:

-1. To identify low-achieving students, all incoming students are given diagnostic tests upon entry to the school, in addition to establishing baseline Lexile score.
-State

-- assessment results and grades showing students who are not meeting or nearly meeting standards are also used to assess student achievement levels. - 2.
-Where additional supports and/or interventions are required, the school's grade level teacher and administrator team will consult with the parent/guardian to share results and develop a plan to support and ensure growth - Within three weeks of identification, a conference is scheduled between the student, parent, teachers, and a member of the administrative leadership team to develop an action plan.
+- To identify low-achieving students, all incoming students are given diagnostic tests upon entry to the school, in addition to establishing baseline Lexile score.
+State assessment results and grades showing students who are not meeting or nearly meeting standards are also used to assess student achievement levels. - Where additional supports and/or interventions are required, the school's academic team, comprised of teacher and administrators, will consult with the parent/guardian to share results and develop a plan to support and ensure growth, as well as continued monitoring. - Within three weeks of identification, a conference is scheduled between the student, parent, teachers, and a member of the administrative leadership team to develop an action plan.
 The action plan has specific responsibilities for the student, parent, and teachers. - 4.
-The student receives supplemental support through remediation support classes in ELA and math in addition to regular courses.
+The student receives supplemental support through remediation support in tutoring in addition to regular courses.
 In the areas where the student is struggling most, the classroom teacher may employ the use of online digital content providers to support one-on-one instruction targeted to specific individual needs.
+The academic progress of all students is monitored by the college counselor.
+In addition, the grade level administrator works with individual students identified by a member of the grade level team, to determine additional academic interventions or supports.